happybeing/vdash/README.md

     cargo install vdash
     vdash --help

-2c. **Windows** install **vdash-crossterm:**
+2c. **Windows** install **vdash:**

+Windows has not been tested recently so you may like to try using `cargo insall vdash` first to see if that now works.
+If not, you will need to build using Rust Nightly.

-To install on Windows you must build manually and use the 'nightly' compiler until the 'itarget' feature becomes part of 'stable', so install Rust nightly using `rustup`:
+Until the 'itarget' feature becomes part of 'stable', build manually and use the Rust Nightly compiler first install Rust Nightly using `rustup`:

     rustup toolchain install nightly

-To build `vdash-crossterm` on Windows, clone vdash, build with `+nightly` and use the binary it creates under `./taget/release`:
+To build `vdash` on Windows, clone vdash, build with `+nightly` and use the binary it creates under `./taget/release`:

     git clone https://github.com/happybeing/vdash
     cd vdash
-    cargo +nightly build -Z features=itarget --bin vdash-crossterm --release --no-default-features
+    cargo +nightly build -Z features=itarget --bin vdash --release --no-default-features

-    ./target/release/vdash-crossterm --help
+    ./target/release/vdash --help

 ## Using vdash - a Safe Network node Dashboard
 `vdash` provides a terminal based graphical dashboard of Safe Network node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

-**Status:** useful work-in-progress, help welcome!

 ## Get Safe Network pre-requisites
 1. **Get Rust:** see: https://doc.rust-lang.org/cargo/getting-started/installation.html